Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 1. Find Movement That You Love

 Exercise is about movement, so find a way to move your body that you enjoy.
 If that’s running laps, great.
 If you love to dance, then dance!
-And there are always sports and leisure activities—gardening, golfing, and bowling are excellent ways to move.
+And there are always sports and leisure activities: gardening, golfing, and bowling are excellent ways to move.
 Even window shopping or hula hooping can count as exercise.
 Need more ideas?
-Try any of these non-boring exercises!
+There are plenty of non-boring exercises.

 Finding enjoyable movement can also help change your perspective and shift away from goals like weight loss that may feel like a chore.
 Focus on how exercise makes you feel and the enjoyment you get from moving.